debops/debops/UPGRADE.rst

 The order of the APT sources in the :file:`/etc/apt/sources.list` file is changed;
-first the sources from Ansible inventory (if any) are configured, then the original sources (if detected), then the default mirrrors, and security sources afterwards.
+first the sources from Ansible inventory (if any) are configured, then the original sources (if detected), then the default mirrors, and security sources afterwards.
 This seems to be the preferred ordering of the entries, which allows downloading of the packages from the closes sources if available.
 The order can be configured using the :envvar:`apt__combined_sources` list.